 Meanwhile, after winning 17 games for Jacksonville in 1949, he was finally promoted to Minneapolis (American Association), the highest rung in the Giants minor-league chain.
 Over the next two years, Wilhelm finished 15-11 and 11-14, mainly as a starter.
 He spent the winters of 1950-51 and 1951-52 playing winter ball in Cuba.
 In July 1951, still a minor leaguer, he turned 29 (although everyone thought he was 28).

-Wilhelm went to his first big league training camp in 1952 and impressed his manager, Leo Durocher, enough to make the roster.
-The Giants were the defending league champions, and featured a strong starting rotation, so Durocher sent his new knuckleballer to the bullpen, reasoning, "The knuckler can fool 'em for four or five innings, even if Wilhelm doesn't have the hard stuff to go nine."
-After waiting ten years to get a shot, Hoyt was in no position to complain.
+Wilhelm went to his first big-league training camp in 1952 and impressed his manager, Leo Durocher, enough to make the roster.
+The Giants were the defending league champions, and featured a strong starting rotation, so Durocher sent his new knuckleballer to the bullpen, reasoning, "The knuckler can fool 'em for four or five innings, even if Wilhelm doesn't have the hard stuff to go nine."3 After waiting 10 years to get a shot, Hoyt was in no position to complain.

 His fabulous knuckleball began to attract attention for how difficult it was to catch.
 After selecting Wilhelm to the 1953 All-Star team, National League manager Charlie Dressen expressed concern whether Roy Campanella would be able to catch him, and Hoyt did not pitch.